African Things To Do

 What is Mali known for?

-Mali is famous for Niger River heritage cities, Sahel culture, historic scholarship traditions, and iconic heritage sites like Djenné, Timbuktu, and the Bandiagara cliffs.
+Mali is famous for Niger River heritage cities, Sahel culture, historic scholarship traditions, and heritage sites such as Djenné, Timbuktu, and the Bandiagara cliffs.

-How many days do I need for a heritage trip?
+How many days do I need for a culture + architecture trip?

 Should I check travel advisories?